Alloy Artifacts

 Diamond registered several trademarks, initially for their distinctive Diamond-Horseshoe logo, filed in 1921 with the first use listed as 1908.
 A later registration added the logo showing "DIAMOND" in a diamond shape, filed in 1925 with the first use listed as 1919.
 Their well-known "Diamalloy" trademark for alloy steel tools listed a first use in 1931.

-In 1952 Diamond began using the "Groove-Joint" trademark for a line of tongue-and-groove pliers, and the trademark registration was filed in 1963.
+In late 1951 Diamond began using the "Groove-Joint" brand for a line of tongue-and-groove pliers, and the trademark registration was filed in 1963.
 (By this time the company name had changed to "Diamond Tool and Horseshoe".)

 Diamond Calk Horseshoe: Registered Trademarks